Devportal Awards 2019 is open for nominations. We are looking forward to your thoughts on public-facing API developer portals!

 - Best Onboarding and Best API Reference Documentation

-- Best DX Innovation, Best Design, and Best Overall Devportal
+- Best New DX Innovation, Best Design, and Best Overall Developer Portal

 How can you attract and convert new users through your developer portal?
 How can you make sure your customer developers can easily onboard and integrate with your APIs?

 In our previous article, we focused on what can help you, as a user, to decide if a devportal provides you with the solutions you are looking for.
 In this article, we will look at what comes next: how can you actually start using the devportal and its APIs?
 How does the authorization process work?
 How can you run tests?
 What is needed to begin implementing?
 How can you accelerate your work?

 In this post, we will focus on the categories of Best Onboarding and Best API Reference Documentation.
 It highlights the criteria that we think define these categories and we showcase how last year’s nominated devportals stood out.

 This category is for developer portals that clearly show what their APIs are about, how they work, how developers can start integrating and where they can find resources.

 Onboarding information addresses the second and third stage of the downstream developer journey: